kotlin-hands-on/hands-on/Introduction to Coroutines/06_StructuredConcurrency.md

 ```

 The `launch` function returns us an instance of `Job`.
-It's the reference to the "loading coroutine" which loads all the data and updates the results.
+`Job` stores a reference to the "loading coroutine", which loads all the data and updates the results.
 We call `setUpCancellation()` extension function on it (line `#1`), passing an instance of `Job` as a receiver.
 Another way to express that would be to write explicitly: